nodemailer/mailparser/README.md

 [![Flattr this git repo](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=andris9&url=https://github.com/andris9/mailparser&title=MailParser&language=&tags=github&category=software)

-MailParser is not the fastest multipart parser though - it takes about 5 sec. to parse a 25MB e-mail, so there's some room for improvement.
+MailParser is not the fastest multipart parser though - it takes about 5 sec. to parse a 25MB e-mail (one large attachment), so there's some room for improvement.

 Live Demo
 ---------